audioxide/data/data/posts/20160629-reviews-talking-heads-remain-in-light.md

   innovative digital play, glazing the whole affair with almost delirious David Byrne lyrics and delivery.
 week: 59
+blurb: Under the Midas wing of Brian Eno, Talking Heads juggle African genres with Western experimentation and innovative digital play.
 ---
 author: ANDRÉ
 review: <div class="_d97"><p><em>Remain in Light</em> is a sheer delight to